Monday – Unplanned Rest Day due to massive amounts of rain – took the day to stretch a little (not a lot thought)

 Saturday – 18 miles – 15 miles with MRTT and 3 miles @ Race for the Cure with my daughter

 After the week I had last week, I was determined to start this week with a steady streak of training runs.
 Unfortunately, the week started off with rain, so I had to revert to plan B. Thankfully, I was able to get right back on the horse with a solid week of workouts despite the rocky start.

 Going back two weeks ago, I just didn’t have much get-up-and-go.
 I talked about it with some of the moms in my run group and they all agreed that I was probably just getting a little burnt out.
 Life has been hectic lately with my son’s health problems and all the doctor’s appointments, and then I just found out that I have to have a root canal and some other major dental work, so it’s been difficult to keep the focus on marathon training.
-There’s just so many distractions right now.
+I suppose root canal treatment will be beneficial.
+It will prevent me from having future tooth problems, so I’m looking forward to it in some ways.
+However, there are just so many distractions right now.
 Getting my focus back to New York and 26.2 seems to be less important when compared to my and my children’s health, so you could see why I had a rough couple days.
 But, after taking some time to wallow in my sorrow, I feel better and I’ve got my focus back on finishing up my training.